Bhupesh-V/Bhupesh-V.github.io/hire.md

 If you want to work with me on any paid contract/freelance gigs, I usually work in 3 different but connected domains.

-## `Domain A`: As a Software Developer/Programmer/Engineer
+## `Domain A`: As a Software Dev

 I work with following tools and technologies in this domain:

-- Go (Microservices, GraphQL, gRPC, REST, CLIs).
+- Go (Microservices, GraphQL, gRPC, REST).
-- Python (Django, Flask, APIs, CLIs).
+- Python (Django, Flask, APIs).
-- Bash/Shell Scripting, the Unix ecosystem.
+- Bash/Shell Scripting, CLIs, the Unix ecosystem.

 ## `Domain B`: As a Technical Writer